ministryofjustice/hmpps-find-and-refer-an-intervention-ui/README.md

 | Username | root  |
 | Password | dev   |

-## Authorization
+## Authorization and Authentication

 The service uses an Oauth 2.0 setup managed through the Hmpps Auth project.
 To call any endpoints locally a bearer token must be generated.
 This can be done through calling the auth endpoint in the Hmpps-auth service.

 | Variable         | Value                                          |
 | ---------------- | ---------------------------------------------- |